Best Garmin watch for running in 2024

 The colour screen is always on and there are just five buttons, though it only takes a single press to mark your laps.

-Like the many other Garmin watches for running, the 45S connects up to the brand’s coaching software, available via the Garmin Connect, to provide tailored run workouts.
 It’ll also send your location to emergency contacts if you’re involved in an accident.
 Plus, you can control the music playing on your phone and get notifications about your calls and texts.

 Garmin Forerunner 245

 For personalised feedback and support, try the Garmin Forerunner 245.
-It assesses your exercise history and workout metrics to provide real-world advice and help you get the most from your training.
+It assesses your exercise history and workout metrics to provide real-world advice and help you extract the most from your training.
 It’ll let you know if you’re overdoing it, which could save you time and potential injuries.

 The 245 can also monitor your VO2 max, which is another useful metric for tracking your fitness journey, while there’s also a range of different sport profiles that you can track, including swimming.